-1 "e.
-Confidential assistants and secretaries as defined in 2 G.S.
-126-5(c)(2), to persons individuals designated under 3 sub-subdivision a., c., or d. of this subdivision."
-4 SEC TION 53.
+1 SECTION

+SECTION 55.
 G.S.
-138A-3(30)m. reads as rewritten: 5 "m.
-Persons Individuals under contract with the State working in or 6 against a position included under this subdivision."
-7 SEC TION 54.
-G.S.
-138A-3 is amended by adding a new subdivision to 8 read: 9 " (301 k) State agency. - An agency in the executive branch of the government 10 of this State, including the Governor's Office, a board, a department, a 11 division, and any other unit of government in the executive branch."
-12 SEC TION 55.
-G.S.
-138A-10(a)(3)b. reads as rewritten: 13 "b.
-The names of persons individuals subject to this Chapter as 14 covered persons and legislative employees under 15 G.S.
+138A-10(a)(3)b. reads as rewritten:

+"b.
+The names of persons individuals subject to this Chapter as covered persons and legislative employees under G.S.
 138A-11."

-16 SEC TION 56.
+SECTION 56.
 G.S.
-138A-11 reads as rewritten: 17 "§ 138A -11.
-Identify and publish names of covered persons and legislative 18 loyees.
-19 The C Comm ission shall identify and publish at least quarterly a listing of the names 20 of all persons individuals subject to this Chapter as covered persons or 21 ployees.
-The Commission shall also identify and publish at least annually 22 - boards to which this Chapter applies.
-This listing may be published 23 on a public Internet Web site maintained by the Commission."
-24 • TION 57.
+138A-11 reads as rewritten:

+"§ 138A-11.
+Identify and publish names of covered persons and legislative employees.

+The Commission shall identify and publish at least quarterly a listing of the names and positions of all persons individuals subject to this Chapter as covered persons or legislative employees.
+The Commission shall also identify and publish at least annually a listing of all boards to which this Chapter applies.
+This listing may be published electronically on a public Internet Web site maintained by the Commission."

+SECTION 57.
 G.S.
+138A-12 reads as rewritten:

+"§ 138A-12.
+Inquiries by the Commission.

-138A-12 reads as rewritten: 25 "§ 138A- 12.
-In nquiries by the Commission.
-26 • 27 (b) Instit tution of Proceedings On its own motion, in response to a signed and 28 sworn co nt of any individual filed with the Commission, or upon the written 29 public servant or any person-those responsible for the hiring, appointing, 30 of a public servant, the Commission shall conduct an inquiry into any of 31 the follow • 32 (1) The application or alleged violation of this Chapter.
-33 (2) For legislators, the application of alleged violations of Part 1 of Article 34 , , 14 of Chapter 120 of the General Statutes.
-35 (3) An alleged violation of the criminal law by a covered person in the 36 , , performance of that individual's official duties.
-37 (4) An alleged violation of G.S.
+- (a1) Notice of Allegation.
+Upon receipt by the Commission of an allegation of unethical conduct by a covered person or legislative employee, or the initiation by the Commission of an inquiry into unethical conduct under subsection (b) of this section, the Commission shall immediately notify the covered person or legislative employee subject to the allegation or inquiry in writing. - (b) Institution of Proceedings.
+On its own motion, in response to a signed and sworn complaint of any individual filed with the Commission, or upon the written request of any public servant or any person those responsible for the hiring, appointing, or supervising of a public servant, the Commission shall conduct an inquiry into any of the following: - (1) The application or alleged violation of this Chapter. - (2) For legislators, the application of alleged violations of Part 1 of Article 14 of Chapter 120 of the General Statutes. - (3) An alleged violation of the criminal law by a covered person in the performance of that individual's official duties. - (4) An alleged violation of G.S.
 126-14.

-38 Allegatio ons of violations of the Code of Judicial Conduct shall be referred to the 39 rds Commission without investigation.
-40 (c) plaint. - 41 . , (1) A sworn complaint filed under this Chapter shall state the name, 42 ' / address, and telephone number of the person individual filing the 43 complaint, the name and job title or appointive position of the covered 44 person or legislative employee against whom the complaint is filed,
+Allegations of violations of the Code of Judicial Conduct shall be referred to the Judicial Standards Commission without investigation.